Card draw simulator

 On Your Own makes events playable, but with 2 and 5 Sanity, Silas really wants to have Peter Sylvestre.
 There are other options to get some soak, but most are also Allies.
 Madame Labranche is also a Dark Horse staple, which doesn't work with OYO.

-Peter > Weapon > Nautical Prowess > Take Heart/Eureka > Keepsake (if no Peter) > everything else > Emergency cache.
+Peter > Weapon > Nautical Prowess > Take Heart/Drawing Thin > everything else

 Take Heart functions as economy and draw in a single action.
-Eureka! gives you filtered draw.
+Drawing Thin provides you with flexible draw/resources.
 Either can help you find anything you missed during mulligan.
 You probably only want one in your opening hand, but dropping two Take Heart on a test you're sure to fail isn't bad either.

 Nautical Prowess is amazing.
 You can get the draw effect and still pull the card back with Silas's reaction ability.
 It's also an awesome target for pulls.
 Due to the icons, it's most useful for Treachery support in this deck.